twilio-professional-services/flex-project-template/README.md

 ## Disclaimer

-This template is the evolution of multiple implementations and every effort has been made to make sure this template has been built to a high standard. **However** this template does come with **no warranty** and if you chose to use this template we encourage you to test anything you use or built to make sure it is suitable for **you**.
-This effort has largely been a side project, and feedback is welcome but no commitment can be made at this time for turning any issues around.
+This template is the evolution of multiple implementations and every effort has been made to make sure this template has been built to a high standard. **However** this template does come with **no warranty** and if you chose to use this template you are responsible for testing anything you use or build on top of it to make sure it is suitable for **you**.
+Feedback is welcome but no commitment can be made at this time for turning any issues around.